SkretasLab/ProteoSeeker/README.md

 ---------Threads---------
    -t/--threads                   Int -Opt: 4- The maximum number of threads to be used by any
-                                  of the processes run by ProteoSeeker.
+                                  of the processes used by ProteoSeeker.

+   -ft/--filtering-threads        Int -Opt: -t- The maximum number of threads to be used by
+                                  the filtering process of the protein database by ProteoSeeker.
+If not modified, the default value is equal to the value given at -t.
+Otherwise, it overwrites the value of -t.

 ---------Processes performed after---------
    -afp/--after-peprocessing      True/False -Opt: False- The pipeline start after the